 Q: Is JCW trying to bring shame to the Frum world?

 A: No. In fact, those involved with JCW work with the intention of improving the Frum world.
 As an organization, we feel that every community has its issues and as members of the community we are responsible to protect those that are the most vulnerable.
-We take every precaution to not bring stories to the media or other outlets that have demonstrated a negative association with the Frum world in the past.
+We take every precaution to not bring stories to the media or other outlets that have demonstrated an intentionally negative association with the Frum world in the past.
 However, there is no doubt that the benefit of publication and exposure of potential threats to the community outweighs the potential risk associated with the same measures.

 Q: So whose side are you on?

-A: JCW supports and identifies with members of the Jewish Community, the victims, their respective families, and the public, particularly those vigilant about keeping their children safe.
+A: JCW supports and identifies with members of the Jewish community, the victims, their respective families, and the public, particularly those vigilant about keeping their children safe.
 JCW’s commitment is, and will always be, to tell the truth.
-We have turned down money from those that wanted to donate, but at the same time, suggested to negatively impact the community.
-JCW has turned down money from those that wanted to donate but desired to keep certain names from being exposed.
+We have turned down money from those that wanted to donate, but at the same time, wanted to negatively impact the community.
+Similarly, JCW has turned down money from those that wanted to donate but desired to keep certain names from being exposed.
 JCW is built on a foundation of EMES (truth).
 We will always stay vigilant but neutral, with a focus on the truth and protecting our children.

 Q: Isn’t this a Chillul Hashem?